mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/override-option.md

 ---
 title: OverrideOption enum
-description: Specifies the option to be overridden on a file.
+description: "Specifies the option to be overridden on a file. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Specifies the option to be overridden on a file.